PlummersSoftwareLLC/NightDriverStrip/README.md

 ## What NightDriverStrip is
 NightDriverStrip is a source code package for building a flash program that you upload to the [ESP32 microcontroller](https://en.wikipedia.org/wiki/ESP32).
 It can drive up to 8 channels of WS2812B style LEDs connected to the chip pins and display fancy colors and patterns and designs on them.
 There are numerous effects built in that can be configured to be shown on the LED strip, including audio/music/beat-reactive effects for modules equipped with a microphone.
 It can also optionally receive color data for the LEDs in a simple LZ-compressed (or noncompressed) format over a TCP/IP socket that is opened by default on port 49152.
 The ESP32 keeps its clock in sync using NTP.

 To add new effects, you derive from `LEDStripEffect` (or an existing effect class) and the good stuff happens in the only important function, `Draw()`.
 Add your class to the `AllEffects` table in `effects.cpp` (under your build configuration section, like `DEMO`).
-Check out what the built in effects do, but in short you're basically drawing into an array of CRGB objects that each represent a 24-bit color triplet.
+Check out what the built-in effects do, but in short you're basically drawing into an array of CRGB objects that each represent a 24-bit color triplet.
 Once you're done, the CRGB array is sent to the LEDs and you are asked for the next frame immediately.
 Your draw method should take somewhere around 30ms, ideally, and should `delay()` to sleep for the balance if it's quicker.
 You **can** draw repeatedly basically in a busy loop, but its not needed.

-There is a global `EffectsManager` instance that reads the `AllEffects` table in `effect.cpp` and then rotates amongst those effects at a rate controled by `DEFAULT_EFFEECT_INTERVAL`.
+There is a global `EffectsManager` instance that reads the `AllEffects` table in `effect.cpp` and then rotates amongst those effects at a rate controlled by `DEFAULT_EFFEECT_INTERVAL`.
 Effects are not notified when they go active or not, they're just asked to draw when needed.

 Each channel of LEDs has an `LEDMatrixGfx` instance associated with it.  `_GFX[0]` is the `LEDMatrixGfx` associated with `LED_PIN0`, and so on.
 You can get the LED buffer of Pin0 by calling `_GFX[0]->GetLEDBuffer()`, and it will contain `_GFX[0]->GetLEDCount` pixels.
 You can draw into the buffer without ever touching the raw bytes by calling `fill_solid`, `fill_rainbow`, `setPixel`, and other drawing functions.

-The simplest configuation, `DEMO`, assumes you have a single meter strip of 144 LEDs and a power supply connected to your ESP32.
+The simplest configuration, `DEMO`, assumes you have a single meter strip of 144 LEDs and a power supply connected to your ESP32.
 It boots up, finds a single `PaletteEffect` object in the `AllEffects` table, and repeatedly calls its `Draw()` method to update the CRGB array before sending it out to the LEDs.
 If working correctly it should draw a scrolling rainbow palette on your LED strip.

 ## Getting Started
 I recommend you do the following: